-Through the filing of a Complaint dated December 14, 2021, in Case Number A-21-845440-B, in Department 5 of the Eighth Judicial District Court, the Receiver has brought an action against WellHealth Medical Associates, PLLC, Medsource Management Group, LLC, and certain individual persons or estates of persons formerly or currently in positions of authority and responsibility within these organizations, for the recovery of amounts which the NHC alleges is owed in connection with certain illegal, negligent, and intentionally fraudulent transactions which took place with NHC in health plan years 2014 and 2015, as well as certain related business transactions which involved the transfer of CO-OP funds to persons, and through mechanisms, which are not permissible under the relevant laws and regulations.
+Through the filing of a Complaint dated December 14, 2021, in Case Number A-21-845440-B, in Department 5 of the Eighth Judicial District Court, the Receiver has brought an action against WellHealth Medical Associates, PLLC, Medsource Management Group, LLC, and certain individual persons or estates of persons formerly or currently in positions of authority and responsibility within these organizations, for the recovery of amounts which the NHC alleges is owed in connection with certain illegal transactions which took place with NHC in health plan years 2014 and 2015, as well as certain related business transactions which involved the transfer of CO-OP funds to persons, and through mechanisms, which are not permissible under the relevant laws and regulations.
+This case has been reassigned to Department 31.